commaai/connect/README.md

-# Explorer
+# comma connect

-The frontend to the explorer web UI.
+The frontend to the comma connect progressive web app.
 This a react app using [Create React App](https://github.com/facebookincubator/create-react-app)

 ## Environments
  * Development (local machine) http://localhost:3000